kamilkisiela/graphql-config/docs/user-introduction.md

 ## As a library author

-From the tool's author point of view, it becomes easier to maintain the code respobsible for handling configuration, loading GraphQL Schema or even files with GraphQL operations and fragments.
-GraphQL Config provides a set of useful methods and an easy to work with API.
+From the point of view of a library author, GraphQL Config makes it easier to maintain the code responsible for handling configuration, loading GraphQL schemas or even files with GraphQL operations and fragments.
+GraphQL Config provides a set of useful methods and an easy-to-work-with API.

 ## Example